Sharpie/RTikZDevice/README.md

 ## Description

-The tikzDevice package new graphics device for R which enables direct output of graphics in a LaTeX-friendly way.
+The tikzDevice package provides a graphics device for R that enables direct output of graphics in a LaTeX-friendly way.
 Plotting commands issued by R functions are transformed into LaTeX code blocks.
 These blocks are interpreted with the help of TikZ-- a graphics library for TeX and friends written by Till Tantau.

 The tikzDevice supports three main modes of output: